How do you grow online traffic without breaking the bank?

 Okay, maybe you don't need to channel your inner wizard to win online.

-However, some days ranking at the top of the search results for keywords does seem like magic--especially if you're not leveraging the expertise of people who have been where you are and cracked the code for success.
+However, some days ranking at the top of the search engine result pages (SERPs) for keywords does seem like magic — especially if you're not leveraging the expertise of people who have been where you are and cracked the code for success.

-Are you publishing great information online for your ideal customers to discover and still not ranking in Search?
+Are you publishing great information online for your ideal customers to discover and still not ranking on the SERPs?

 You're not alone.